Actindo-AG/Documentation/RetailSuiteAccounting/Integration/03_ManageAccounts.md

      - **(MT)Money transit account**

-6. Select the corresponding function for the account in the *Function* drop-down list.
-For detailed information, see [User Interface accounts](../UserInterface/02b_Accounts.md).
+6. Click the *Function* drop-down list and select the corresponding function for the account.
+For detailed information, see [User Interface Accounts](../UserInterface/02b_Accounts.md).

 7. Click the *Currency* drop-down list and select the appropriate option.